nbessi/odoo_new_api_guideline/source/decorator.rst

 This decorator will trigger the call to the decorated function if any of the fields specified in the decorator is changed in the form: ::

   @api.one
   @api.on_change('fieldx'):
   def do_stuff(self):
-     if self.fieldx == x
+     if self.fieldx == x:
         self.fieldy = 'toto'

 In previous sample `self` corresponds to the record currently edited on the form.
-When in on change context all work is done in the cache.
+When in on_change context all work is done in the cache.
-So you can alter RecordSet inside your function without worried about altering database.
+So you can alter RecordSet inside your function without being worried about altering database.
-That the main difference with ``@api.depends``
+That's the main difference with ``@api.depends``

 At function return, differences between the cache and the RecordSet will be returned to the form.

 View management
 ###############
-One of the greate improvement of the new API is that the onchange are automatically inserted into the form for you in a simple way.
+One of the great improvement of the new API is that the onchange are automatically inserted into the form for you in a simple way.
-You do not have to worry about modifing views anymore.
+You do not have to worry about modifying views anymore.

 Warning and Domain
 ##################
-To change domain or send a warning just return the usual dictionnary.
+To change domain or send a warning just return the usual dictionary.